Property Partner Review

 Tenant defaults: If tenants don’t pay rent, then investor returns would suffer.
 You rely on Property Partner’s ability to implement quality management and attract quality tenants.
 No issues in the properties I’ve invested in so far.

 Mortgages: Property Partner sometimes acquires properties using mortgages.
-Mortgages increase investment risk because if Property Partner don’t make the payments on the investors behalf’s, the banks could repossess.
+Mortgages increase investment risk because if Property Partner don’t make the payments, the banks could repossess.

 Calculation errors and unpredictable events: There are so many unknowns that go along with landlording.
 If Property Partner miscalculates expenses or valuations are incorrect, investors may lose money.
 Tenant property damage cold also reduce returns.